War Child Canada

 About War Child Canada:

 Founded in 1999 by Dr. Samantha Nutt and Dr. Eric Hoskins, War Child Canada (WCC) rebuilds war-affected communities by supporting children.
 WCC currently works in 7 war-affected countries, Afghanistan, Sudan, South Sudan, Congo, Jordan, Sierra Leone and Uganda.
 Its goals are to educate and create opportunities for children and fight for children’s rights.
-WCC reports that one billion children live in areas in or emerging from wear, and more than 18 million children have fled their homes.
-The charity estimates than 150 million people could be saved from hunger if female farmers had access to the same resources as male farmers do.
+WCC reports that one billion children live in areas in or emerging from war, and more than 18 million children have fled their homes.
+The charity estimates than 150 million people could be saved from hunger if female farmers had access to the same resources as male farmers.

 In F2016, War Child Canada spent $12.4m on its programs.
 It spent $5.1m in Afghanistan, $2.8m in South Sudan, $2.1m in Uganda, $1.0m in Sudan, $350k in Congo, and $322k in the Middle East.
 WCC spent $688k on planning its international operations in Canada.
 WCC helped 510,000 people overall in F2016: 225,000 through its Justice programs, 220,000 through its Education programs, and 65,000 through its Opportunity programs.
 This results in a cost of $27.50 per person helped.